uncbiag/SlicerUniGradICON/README.md

 ## Installation

+This extension depends on Pytorch Slicer extension.
+If it is not installed, please install it from Extension Manager by simply searching for "Pytorch".

-To install the extension, clone this repository using the following command:
+To install the uniGradICON extension, clone this repository using the following command:
 ```
 git clone https://github.com/uncbiag/SlicerUniGradICON.git
 ```

-Then, build the extension using the Slicer Extension Wizard which can be found under Modules -> Developer Tools -> Extension Wizard.
-Click on the "Select extension" button and select the cloned repository folder.
-It will automatically detect the extension and it will be appear under the Modules -> Registration menu.
+Then, drag and drop the cloned repository folder into the Slicer window and click "OK" to install the extension.
+After the installation is done, the extension will appear under the Modules -> Registration menu.

 ## User Guide